isetbio/isetbio/README.md

 As of May 27, 2024 To run ISETBio, you must download ISETCam and have it on your Matlab path.
 See installing [ISETCam](https://github.com/iset/isetcam/wiki).

+A set of tutorial videos introducing aspects of ISETBio and ISETCam is available at [this YouTube playlist](https://www.youtube.com/playlist?list=PLr6PuubdQrtQ-rz5RIe13k3YFrmwBh7gr).

 ### History

 * May 29, 2024 - See changes to ISETCam in the ReadMe for that repository.
 The validation routines for ISETBio have been moved into a new [ISETValidations](https://github.com/ISET/isetvalidate) repository.